Kaempferol 4'-O-methyltransferase

-Thus, the two substrates of this enzyme are S-adenosyl methionine and kaempferol, whereas its two products are S-adenosylhomocysteine and kaempferide.
+This is a methylation reaction in which the plant flavonol, kaempferol, is converted to a specific methyl ether, kaempferide.
+The methyl group comes from the cofactor, S-adenosyl methionine (SAM), which becomes S-adenosyl-L-homocysteine (SAH).
+The enzyme was characterised from Dianthus caryophyllus.

 This enzyme belongs to the family of transferases, specifically those transferring one-carbon group methyltransferases.
 The systematic name of this enzyme class is S-adenosyl-L-methionine:kaempferol 4'-O-methyltransferase.
 Other names in common use include S-adenosyl-L-methionine:flavonoid 4'-O-methyltransferase, and F 4'-OMT.